Hoverbear/hoverbear.org/_posts/2017-04-06-the-path-to-rust-on-the-web.md

 We can use this command to install other targets, found via `rustup target list`, as well.

 Next we need to set up Emscripten via [`emsdk`](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).
 We'll use the *incoming* version of Emscripten in order to get the best output.
+Note: This may take awhile.

 ```bash
 curl https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-portable.tar.gz | tar -xv -C ~/